-- How to downgrade from the public beta of iOS 13 back to iOS 12
+- How to downgrade from a public beta

 - How to update from an iOS beta to the official release

-There are many great new features jam-packed into iOS 13, including Dark mode (finally!), a refresh of the reminders app, Voice Control, support for external drives, and a whole lot more.
+There are many great new features jam-packed into iOS 14, including Home screen widgets (finally!), App Library, unobtrusive incoming call notifications, App Clips, and a whole lot more.

 If you can't wait for the official launch and are willing to test the public beta on your secondary device, here's how to enroll your device and get the beta installed.

-iOS 13 was unveiled at WWDC 2019 and is currently in beta.
+iOS 14 was unveiled at WWDC 2020 and is currently in developer and public beta.
 It won't ship until this fall, but we're already fielding tons of questions about it.
-So, we're collecting all those questions and, better still, providing answers right here in our iOS 13 FAQ!
+So, we're collecting all those questions and, better still, providing answers right here in our iOS 14 FAQ!

 How to update from an iOS beta to the official release